dofloinn/Fallout3rdYear/1_ClientServingProgramming/Exam Notes.md

 Its purpose is to ensure that the transmission of binary 1s and 0s adheres to what is appropriate for the transmission medium and what is expected by the <mark style="background: #FF5582A6;">receiver</mark>.

-Primarily it deals with matters such as: What voltage levels are used?
+<mark style="background: #FF5582A6;">Primarily it deals with matters such as:</mark>
+- What voltage levels are used?
 What frequencies are used?
-How long does it take to transmit a bit (Bit Duration)? etc.
+- How long does it take to transmit a bit (Bit Duration)? etc.

 There are certain design issues to address such as: the <mark style="background: #FF5582A6;">mechanical</mark> and <mark style="background: #FF5582A6;">electrical</mark> design of the plugs (RJ-45, BNC etc.) and sockets, timing interfaces, the physical <mark style="background: #FF5582A6;">transmission medium</mark> etc.

 ### <mark style="background: #FF5582A6;">The Data Link Layer:</mark>

-Concerned with the successful transmission of data across an individual link:
+Concerned with the successful transmission of data across an individual link.

 Its purpose is to transform a <mark style="background: #FF5582A6;">raw</mark> transmission facility into a <mark style="background: #FF5582A6;">data communications channel</mark> that <mark style="background: #FF5582A6;">appears</mark> free of transmission errors.

 Primarily it deals with matters such as the transmission/reception of <mark style="background: #FF5582A6;">data frames</mark>.

+<mark style="background: #FF5582A6;">There are certain design issues to address such as:</mark>
+- the creation of localised unique addressing,
+- the creation of a unique framing structure,
+- flow control,
+- error control,
-There are certain design issues to address such as: the creation of localised unique addressing, the creation of a unique framing structure, flow control, error control, controlling access to a <mark style="background: #FF5582A6;">shared</mark> channel etc.
+- controlling access to a <mark style="background: #FF5582A6;">shared</mark> channel etc.

 <mark style="background: #FF5582A6;">Example DL functionality:</mark>
 ![](https://i.imgur.com/dIX7TeT.png)